See our privacy notices for details on how we manage personal information

 Before reporting the vehicle as abandoned, if the vehicle has a number plate, check if it is taxed on the GOV.UK website (we can only deal with untaxed vehicles)

-If the vehicle is taxed and causing an obstruction you can report it to the enforcement team at Devon County Council
+If the vehicle is taxed and causing an obstruction by being parked on the pavement, you can report it to the enforcement team at Devon County Council

 To report an abandoned vehicle use the following form: